scrapy/scrapy/scrapy/trunk/docs/ref/settings.rst

         'scrapy.contrib.response.soup.ResponseSoup',
     ]

-The list of enabled extensions.
-Keep in mind that some of them may also need to be activated through a setting.
+The list of available extensions.
+Keep in mind that some of them need need to be enabled through a setting.
+By default, this setting contains all stable built-in extensions.

+For more information See the :ref:`extensions user guide  <topics-extensions>` and the :ref:`list of available extensions <ref-extensions>`.

 .. setting:: GROUPSETTINGS_ENABLED